TonyWu20/chemrust-nasl/README.md

 # chemrust-nasl

-New Adsorption Site Locator (NASL) for catalyst materials.
-Written in `rust` for speed and stability.
+Bond-length-constrained new available single-atom sites searching engine for any given structures Written in `rust` for speed and stability.
 Part of the `chemrust` toolchain.

 ## Introduction